wolffc/Common-TS/README.md

 ----------
 * Install the extension via Extension manager
-* Include the static Extension template directly after css_styled_content (important!) there is an Neat Set of configuration options in the Constants Editor
+* Include the static Extension template directly after css_styled_content (important!)
+* check out the Constants Editor for COMMON TS configuration Options

-why should the commonTS Static Template be included directly after css_styled_content for convinicen Common_TS strips the HTML Content Element of the ´<div>´ wrap around it (Configuration Option). therefore id needet do be loaded after css_styled content. also Common TS pedefines a Global config and page object (also configurationable) but som extension write directly to the "page" object and if the commonTS.page object would be copied after such an event. the written data would be lost und you get a hard time debugging it. therefore keep it right after css_styled_content and don't worry :)
+why should the commonTS Static Template be included directly after css_styled_content for convinicen Common_TS strips the HTML Content Element of the '<div>' wrap around it (Configuration Option). therefore it needes to be loaded after css_styled content. also Common TS pedefines a Global config and page object (also configurationable) but some extension write directly to the "page" object and if the commonTS.page object would be copied after such an event. the written data would be lost and you get a hard time debugging it. therefore keep it right after css_styled_content and don't worry :)

 Configuration Option (Constants Editor)
 =======================================
+In The constants Editor you find Many Options which help you to Configure Most important options in an Easy way

 *** To Be Written ***
 CommonTS Structur